UK film pioneer Earl Cameron dies aged 102 | Malay Mail

 “It was only later, looking back, that it occurred to me what I was,” he recalled.

-He also featured regularly on British television in the 1960s, including with a role in the popular Dr Who series. — AFP
+He also featured regularly on British television in the 1960s, including with a role in the popular Dr Who series. — AFP-Relaxnews